idio-sync/romm-comm/README.md

 ## RomM Settings

-1. If you want browser downloads to function for users without logging in and Switch shop/Qr code downloads to function on consoles, set Add '''DISABLE_DOWNLOAD_ENDPOINT_AUTH=true''' to your RomM environment variables.
+If you want browser downloads to function for users without logging in and Switch shop/Qr code downloads to function on consoles, set Add '''DISABLE_DOWNLOAD_ENDPOINT_AUTH=true''' to your RomM environment variables.
+Without this setting disabled, the user clicking the download link will have to have a RomM account and log in before downloading.

 ## Configuration